sudhaveturi/VAZQUEZ_etal_GENETICS_2016/README.md

   fm.COV.GE$ETA$GE$u      # random effects associated to gene expression plot(scan('cov_ge_ETA_GE_varU.dat'),type='o',col=4) # trace plot of variance of GE.
 ```
-**NOTE**: to fit a similar model for COV+METH one just needs to change the inputs in the defintiion of the linear predictor by providing Gmt instead of Gge.
+**NOTE**: to fit a similar model for COV+METH one just needs to change the inputs in the definition of the linear predictor by providing Gmt instead of Gge.

 #### (6)  Fitting a binary model for fixed effects covariates and 2 omics (COV+GE+METH)
 The following code shows how to extend the the model `COV+GE` with addition of methylation data.